sofiamejiamuro/budget-administration/README.md

 - [x] When added a new gasto, show a confirm response to the user

-- [ ] Substract the new gasto from the restante, budget always mantains its value
+- [x] Substract the new gasto from the restante, budget always mantains its value

 - [x] When the restante is less than the 50% of the gasto turn the field into yellow

 - [x] When the restante is less than the 75% of the gasto turn the field into red

-- [ ] When the restante is 0 show a text telling the user.

-- [ ] When the budget is over, block the form to add new gastos

-- [ ] The user can delete gastos from the budget and the restante field always get updated
+- [x] The user can delete gastos from the budget and the restante field always get updated

 ### Solving the problem